AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 You can also view and apply the subject scheme from the Conditions panel.

 To view the subject scheme from the Conditions panel, your system administrator must select the **Show subject scheme in the Conditions panel** option under the General tab in Settings.
-For more details, view the **Settings** section in the [Main toolbar](#main-toolbar).
+For more details, view the **Settings** section in the [Tab bar](#main-toolbar).

 The Conditions panel displays the flat vertical structure of the subject definitions within the subject scheme.